hiveway/docs/Running/DevelopmentGuide.md

   it cannot be found while building the gem, this is likely the problem.
 You will need to directly modify `mkmf.rb` to get this to install.

-The bundle configuration as of Mastodon 2.0's Gemfile:
+The bundle configuration as of EtherHive 2.0's Gemfile:

 ```sh
 bundle config build.nokogiri --use-system-libraries --with-xml2-include=/usr/local/include/libxml2/ --with-opt-include=/usr/local/include --with-xslt-include=/usr/local/include/libxslt --with-exslt-include=/usr/local/include/libexslt --with-xml2-lib=/usr/local/lib